vietbuiminh/force-academic-mk/_pages/index.md

     image_size: 100px
     alt: "About"
     title: "About"
-    excerpt: "As someone who grew up on southern California (and had never seen snowfall before college!) but now loves to study glacial landscapes, I like to think of myself as <q>from SoCal to so cold!</q>"
+    excerpt: "As someone who grew up in southern California (and had never seen snowfall before college!) but now loves to study glacial landscapes, I like to think of myself as <q>from SoCal to so cold!</q>"
     url: "http://spenprase.github.io/about/"
-    btn_label: "About Page"
+    btn_label: "About Me"
     btn_class: "btn--inverse"
   - image_path: /assets/images/IMG_0573.JPG
     alt: "Research"
     image_size: 20px
     title: "Research"
-    excerpt: "I study how deglacial landscapes evolve over time and respond to climatic and athropogenic perturbations using a combination of field, lab, remote sensing, and modeling approaches."
+    excerpt: "I study how landscapes evolve over time and respond to changes in climate, glaciation and human activity using a combination of remote sensing, field, lab, and computational approaches."
     url: "http://spenprase.github.io/research/"
-    btn_label: "Research Page"
+    btn_label: "Read More"
     btn_class: "btn--inverse"
   - image_path: /assets/images/DSC_0274_export.jpg
     alt: "Teaching"